Jon S. Odorico, MD

-Our lab studies pancreatic lineage differentiation, including the differentiation of insulin-producing islet endocrine cells, from embryonic stem cells (ESCs) and induced pluripotent stem cells (iPSCs).
+Our lab studies pancreatic lineage differentiation, including the differentiation of insulin-producing islet endocrine cells, from human embryonic stem cells (ESCs) and induced pluripotent stem cells (iPSCs).
 The work is designed to address two critical needs.
 First is the need to generate an unlimited supply of functional insulin-secreting beta cells to be used to replace damaged beta cells in patients with diabetes.
 Second is the need for a cell culture model to study, specifically, human pancreas and islet development, given known differences in pancreas and islet organ formation between humans and lower organisms and the inability to study human organ development in vivo.
 We have devised and refined methods for differentiating cells to islet-like clusters that express genes and proteins typical of islet beta cells and secrete insulin.